Proof complexity and the P vs. NP problem

 Some past courses (in

-offer a related material and references.
+offer a related material.

 There is a number of topics in this area suitable for

 To paraphrase the classics: "Let no one ignorant of